-The electron that is removed is then called a photoelectron.
-The incident photon is completely absorbed in the process.
-Hence it forms one of the reasons for attenuation of x-ray beam as it passes through the matter.
+The electron that is removed is then called a photoelectron and the incident photon is completely absorbed in the process.
+Hence, the photoelectric effect contributes to the attenuation of the x-ray beam as it passes through matter.

 PEA is related to the atomic number of the attenuating medium (Z), the energy of the incident photon (E) and the physical density of the attenuating medium (p) by: Z³ p / E³.

-Therefore, if Z doubles, PEA will increase by a factor of 8 (because 2³ is 8) and if E doubles, PEA will reduce by 8.
-As small changes in Z can have quite profound changes in PEA this has practical implications in the field of radiation protection and is why materials with a high Z such as lead (Z = 82) are useful shielding materials.
-Conversely, the dependence of PEA on Z and E means that it only dominates up to approximately 30 keV when human tissues (Z = 7.4) are irradiated, above which the Compton effect dominates.
+Therefore if Z doubles, PEA will increase by a factor of 8 (2³ = 8), and if E doubles PEA will reduce by a factor of 8.
+Small changes in Z and E can therefore significantly affect PEA.
+This has practical implications in the field of radiation protection and is the reason why materials with a high Z such as lead (Z = 82) are useful shielding materials.
+PEA is also utilized in mammography and when using contrast agents to improve image contrast.
+The dependence of PEA on Z and E means that it is the major contributor to beam attenuation up to approximately 30 keV when human tissues (Z = 7.4) are irradiated.
+At beam energies above this, the Compton effect predominates.